trapgod1/thearchive/README.md

 6. Make a pull request with your changes

-released under the MIT license
+released under the GNU GENERAL PUBLIC LICENSE